-Have you ever dreamed of living in a villa overlooking the Mediterranean Sea?
+Have you ever dreamed of living in a villa overlooking the Mediterranean?
 Or an off-the-grid ecolodge in the jungles of Costa Rica?
-Strolling through the vineyards of Tuscany daily?
-Or maybe a high-rise apartment in Penang with the best Asian food just steps away…The perfect country is out there for you, but which one?
+Strolling through the vineyards of Tuscany?
+Or maybe a high-rise apartment in Bangkok with the best Asian food just steps away…The perfect country is out there for you, but which one?

 #1- to enjoy life (slow down)